RicGobs/FOFIDES/PrototypeEvaluation.md

 ![scale1](https://github.com/RicGobs/Fire-Alarm-System/blob/main/images/scale1.png) <br>

+### Payload
+This is a typical payload {"flame":"0","co":"359","temp":"22"}.
+In this case, the total volume will be of about 41 Bytes.

+It is possible to reduce this.
+A possible solution is {"f":"0","c":"359","t": "22"}.
+In this second case, the payload will be of about 33 Bytes.

+The worst case is when there is always an high risk.
+In this situation, there is a possible message of 33 Bytes every 5 minutes.
+So, in the worst case, there are 288 messages per day.
+Finally, 9504 Bytes (approx 10000 Bytes) are sent to AWS.

+This holds both for the MQTT Protocol and the LoRa Protocol.

+### Latency with MQTT Protocol
+The end-to-end latency for data collection using MQTT can be summarized as follows:

+* Thing to MQTT Bridge (MQTT Protocol): the latency here is about 1-2 seconds
+* MQTT Bridge to AWS IoT-Core: the latency in this stage is about 1-2 seconds
+* AWS IoT-Core to Website: here the latency is about 3-4 seconds

+So, on average, the latency is about 8 seconds.

+### Latency with LoRa Protocol
+The end-to-end latency for data collection using LoRa is defined by:

+* Thing to TTN (LoRa Protocol): the latency in this stage is about 2-3 seconds
+* TTN to AWS IoT-Core: here the latency is about 2-3 seconds
+* AWS IoT-Core to Website: the latency here is about 3-4 seconds

+So, on average, the latency is about 10 seconds.

 ### Energy Performance with MQTT Protocol
 In this paragraph, there is the energy performance of only the Sensor Board which will be connected to a battery.
 The Actuator Board is connected via cables and also it consumes more or less depending on how many alarms there are.